mesauravjoshi/PasswordManager_SHA_AES/README.md

 # PasswordManager_SHA_AES

-PasswordManager_SHA_AES is a secure and efficient password management system that utilizes SHA-256 hashing and AES encryption to protect your passwords.
+PasswordManager_SHA_AES is a secure and efficient password management system that utilizes SHA-512 hashing and AES-256 encryption to protect your passwords.